-It’s location has paved way for many cultures to blend in and have let the locals make it its own.
+Its location has paved the way for many cultures to blend in and has let the locals make it its own.
 Represented by immigrant and refugee cuisines by Dutch, Italian German, Irish, and Bosnian influences.

 Annual events are organized by the city in collaboration with the National Distance Running Hall of Fame which is a great tourist event that entices locals from not only other regions but foreign runners as well.
 They have held popular events with many organizations such as The Children’s Museum of Natural History, Science and Technology, NASA, and The Munson-Williams-Proctor Arts Institute and Pratt Institute.